SebastienTs/AutoScanJ/README.md

 - Leave all other options to there default

 You should see the primary scan map with the detected targets and the targets should be montaged in the QuickView window.
 It is not possible to go further with this demo and acquire secondary scan images since the microscope is not connected.
 Pressing OK twice in the next dialog boxes will bring the expected message "The images from the CAM list cannot be found" since no secondary scan images will be acquired.<br/>

+For Fixed + Blocks experiments:
+- Follow the prvious instruction but select the Automatic pre-analysis function **Cytoo_lll**
+- At the first dialog box draw a rectangular region inside the Cytoo block (that is around the inner 144 patterns with some black margin around)
+- At the next dialog box approximately circle a pattern
+- Press Ok at the dialog box "Debug mode: isolated cells"
+- The isolated cells of the current block are reported as yellow crosses
+- The next three blocks can be analyzed and inspected likewise by each time pressing OK in the next dialog boxes

 For live experiments:
 - Unzip the data that you want to test to an empty folder